-New York Times bestselling author of The Wave and former editor in chief of O, The Oprah Magazine
+New York Times-bestselling author of The Underworld and former editor in chief of O, The Oprah Magazine

 Photo courtesy of the author

 Susan Casey is the author of three New York Times bestsellers, The Wave: In Pursuit of the Rogues, Freaks, and Giants of the Ocean; The Devil’s Teeth: A True Story of Obsession and Survival Among America’s Great White Sharks; and Voices in the Ocean: A Journey Into the Wild and Haunting World of Dolphins.
 Her combination of immersive reporting, intense scientific research, and evocative prose have made her books contemporary classics of adventure writing and solidified her standing as the premiere chronicler of the aquatic world.
 In The Underworld: Journeys to the Depths of the Ocean, she reveals the fascinating world of the deep-sea life and demonstrates how vital these environments are to the future of the planet.

 In her lectures, Casey delves into these thrilling investigations and speaks about her research and personal experiences, such as venturing into 70-foot waves, living among a neighborhood of great white sharks, swimming the open seas with a pod of dolphins, or diving 5,000 meters to explore the abyss of the ocean floor.
 She is a master storyteller, at home discussing cutting-edge science, extreme risk-taking, environmental issues, ocean mysteries, the media landscape, or her own inspiring, unusual career.
 She is the former editor-in-chief of O, The Oprah Magazine, and has also served as editor in chief of Sports Illustrated Women, editor-at-large for Time Inc., and creative director for Outside magazine, where she was part of the editorial team that developed the stories behind the bestselling books Into Thin Air, and The Perfect Storm, as well as the movie Blue Crush.